menu

 Demographics

-The citizens of Jumping Branch are slightly less educated than the national average of 21.84% for the average city or town: 14.48% of adults in Jumping Branch have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Jumping Branch rank slightly lower than the national average.
+14.48% of adults 25 and older in Jumping Branch have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Jumping Branch in 2022 was $26,288, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,152 for a family of four.
 However, Jumping Branch contains both very wealthy and poor people as well.